 Each year, as the last days of May slip into the first hours of June, the local strawberries are fat and juicy and perfect.

-The season seems to last a whole ten seconds, a couple of weeks at most – but only in a good year, for reality depends on sun and rain and temperature, the unpredictability a reminder of who’s in charge.
+The season seems to last a whole ten seconds, a couple of weeks at most – but only in a good year, for reality depends on sun and rain and temperature, the unpredictability a reminder of who’s really in charge.

 But each year I wait in anticipation, hoarding special ways to use nature’s perfect ruby gems.
 A few out of the hand; small bowls swimming in fresh cream; shortcake.
 These top the list but then curiosity sets in.

 Last year I hosted a strawberry feast, four courses starring local berries.
-The favorite among kids and grown-ups was a surprise, a simple Strawberry Pepper Salad, berries macerated in a touch of sugar and balsamic vinegar spiked with pepper, the juices topping buttery lettuce.
+The favorite among kids and grown-ups alike was a surprise, a simple Strawberry Pepper Salad, just berries macerated in a touch of sugar and balsamic vinegar spiked with pepper, the juices topping buttery lettuce.
 The combination of sweet and heat, sweet and sour, it’s magical, worthy of real berries.

 STRAWBERRY PEPPER SALAD